harshthakur212/Swiggy-Clone/readme.md

-From the things I've learned from Zomato will implement them for creating swiggy clone
+From the things I've learned from Zomato clone now I will implement them for creating swiggy clone